 The range of credit scores, 300-850, spans from very bad to exceptionally good.
 We’ll break down how your credit score might rate based on the range of numbers it falls into:

 When someone is filing for bankruptcy, one of their main concerns is typically how the claim will affect their credit score.
 It is true that while bankruptcy can certainly impact your credit score, it can also be the quickest way to improve it.
+Continue reading for more information on how can bankruptcy affect a credit report.

 For example, someone who doesn’t file for bankruptcy might continuously be behind in payments and have an ever-increasing amount of debt without the ability to catch up.
 In this case, their credit score will continue to take hit after hit with no means for improvement.
 By filing for bankruptcy, a reduced debt load will eventually be able to help that person get their finances back on track.
 Having a strategy for making loan and credit payments on time will significantly reduce their debt-to-income ratio and rebuild their credit.